romnn/microgpusim/WIP.md

 - today:

+  - NOTE: change playground back to correct accelsim compat

+  - speed up simulate run for validate

+    - set repetitions to 1 temp
+    - increase concurrency temp

+  - add options to simulate

+    - different number of cores per cluster [1, 4, 8]
+    - memory only mode versus compute as well

+  - investigate the effect that the dram model has

+  - wrap the stats in a per kernel vector (faster than hashmap?)

   - wrap the stats in a per kernel vector (faster than hashmap?)
   - add allocation id to per kernel stats where it makes sense (e.g. NOT cycles or instructions)